WVEC: News operation

 In 1978, upon the resignation of news anchor Tony Burden, WVEC-TV hired ABC News correspondent Jim Kincaid as its main news anchor.
 Kincaid's signature became his "Jim's notes", short commentaries which ended the station's nightly newscasts.
 Compilations of these essays were published in several books authored by Kincaid, including Notes from Elam, referring to the small town in Prince Edward County, Virginia, where his farm was located.
 During the Vietnam War, Kincaid was a war correspondent for ABC.
 He returned to Vietnam in 1994 and reported from the same locations he had covered in the 1960s, producing an award-winning documentary and series of news stories.
 Kincaid retired from channel 13 in 1997; he died in July 2011.

 Another well-known news anchor for WVEC-TV was Terry Zahn, who was hired from WAVY-TV in 1994.
 Zahn was very active with the American Cancer Society and helped establish the Relay for Life in the area.
 He produced two videos about Relay for Life which were distributed nationally, and served as chairman of the local Relay, which at the time was the largest in the U.S. Zahn was diagnosed with bone cancer in 1997, but remained with channel 13 until his death in January 2000.
 Each year, the American Cancer Society presents the Terry Zahn Award to a supporter of the Relay for Life.
 He was inducted into the National Relay Hall of Fame in 1999.

 Hampton Roads TV news veteran Barbara Ciara began her career in the market at WVEC-TV, before joining WAVY-TV in 1983.
 Ciara rejoined channel 13 in 1989 and anchored evening newscasts for the station until defecting to rival CBS affiliate WTKR (channel 3) in 2000.

 On March 7, 2003, former investigative reporter Craig Civale and former general assignment reporter Michelle Louie were engaged during a live segment of "Joe's Job" on 13News Daybreak.
 Louie was filling in for fellow reporter Joe Flanagan, when she was to visit a jewelry shop.
 During a live shot, out came Civale with ring in hand, where he proposes to Michelle.
 They both, at the time, had been dating for five years.
 They were married in September 2004.

-In 2008, WVEC began broadcasting their newscast in digital widescreen, but because it was not completely high definition, it led rivals WAVY-TV, WVBT and WTKR to broadcast their news in high definition as opposed to WVEC's digital widescreen.
-It wouldn't be until August 17, 2013, when WVEC began broadcasting their news in high definition starting with the 6 p.m. newscast.

-WVEC began using Gannett/Tegna's graphics and "This Is Home" package on July 24, 2014.
-The conversion happened during storms and debuted in "Storm Mode".